magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 {% endcollapsibleh2 %}

 {% collapsibleh2 Create config.local.php on the integration server %}
 This section discusses how to create `config.local.php` on the integration server.
-Before you continue, make sure the `master` branch on the integration server is up-to-date with all the store configuration you've created on your local system.

-This procedure corresponds to step A, 1&ndash;3 of our [recommended procedure]({{ page.baseurl }}cloud/live/sens-data-over.html#cloud-config-specific-recomm).
+This procedure corresponds to step B, 1&ndash;2 of our [recommended procedure]({{ page.baseurl }}cloud/live/sens-data-over.html#cloud-config-specific-recomm).

 To create `config.local.php` on the integration server: